Vehrik/FarOut/Characters/5-PlayDeck.md

            These actions refer to those that only highly talented humans are capable of doing consistently, but that are still able to be completed by average humans with a good deal of luck, preperation and/or stubborness.
 This includes walking across a thin wooden beam in a storm, fighting off a shark, or successfully completing a PhD.

    20   -> Hero

-           These actions are extremely impressive ones that are beyond the realm of human ability.
+           These actions are extremely impressive ones that are beyond the realm of the human anatomy is physically capable of.
 This includes things like bench-pressing cars, running across water like it were solid ground, or cracking an encrypted computer cypher.

    25   -> Super Hero